What You Need to Know About Online Scamming and the Law

-Common Types of Online Scams
+Common Types of Internet Fraud Schemes

-Online scams can take many forms.
+Online fraud scams can take many forms.
 Here are just a few of the most common types of online fraud:

-- Phishing: In a phishing scheme, the scammer attempts to obtain private information from a victim by posing as a reputable entity in an email or other electronic communication.
+In a phishing scheme, the scammer attempts to obtain private information from a victim by posing as a reputable entity in an email or other electronic communication.
 For example, the scammer may send you an email posing as a bank representative and claiming that your account requires verification.
 The email would then direct you to a fake banking site where you would be asked to provide sensitive information like your account number, username, password, and more.
-With the information, the scammer would then have access to your account.
+With this information, the scammer would then have access to your account.

-- Work at Home: You’ve probably seen ads online for jobs that seem too good to be true.
+You’ve probably seen ads online for jobs that seem too good to be true.
 Unfortunately, most of them are.
 Many work-at-home schemes require you to purchase expensive materials or pay upfront fees without providing you with the means to earn a living.
 Others are Ponzi schemes, requiring you to recruit others in exchange for a cut of the fees.

 A “catfish” is someone who creates a fake social media account in order to pursue an online romance.
 Sometimes, catfish convince their victims to send money or gifts, or to pay for their travel or other expenses.

-- Unexpected Prizes: The Internet is littered with pop-up ads telling you that you’ve won an iPod or qualified for a free vacation.
+The Internet is littered with pop-up ads telling you that you’ve won an iPod or qualified for a free vacation.
 Are they telling the truth?
 Probably not.
 These “contests” often require you to pay certain fees or shipping costs in order to receive your “prize.”
 Of course, most of the time there is no prize and the perpetrators pocket the fees.

-If you think you’ve been the victim of an online scam, the first thing you should do is ask for a refund.
+If you think you’ve been the victim of an internet scam, the first thing you should do is ask for a refund.
 If that fails, you can file a complaint with the Federal Trade Commission (FTC) or your local consumer protection office.
 The FTC investigates and prosecutes cases involving a wide range of online fraud, including identity theft, fake sweepstakes, credit scams, and more.

 The perpetrators of online scams are often charged with federal wire fraud crimes.
 Wire fraud is similar to regular fraud, except that it involves the use of interstate electronic communications, including email, instant messages, or other online activity.
 If the perpetrators of an online scam are convicted, they may be ordered to pay restitution to their victims.
 Restitution is a payment that’s intended to financially restore victims of a crime to the point they were at prior to the commission of the crime.